Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

-        tiny.From.Number(𝑛, 8) // Takes a measurement of 𝑛 as a byte, padding the left with 0s tiny.From.BigInt(bigValue) // Converts a big.Int into a phrase at the smallest bit-width possible tiny.From.BigInt(bigValue, 1024) // Converts a big.Int into a phrase of the specified bit width tiny.To.Number(8, bits) // Converts the provided bits into a byte
+        tiny.From.Number(𝑛, 8) // Takes a measurement of 𝑛 as a byte, padding the left with 0s tiny.From.BigInt(bigValue) // Converts a big.Int into a phrase at the smallest bit-width possible tiny.From.BigInt(bigValue, 1024) // Converts a big.Int into a phrase of the specified bit width tiny.To.Number(8, bits...) // Converts the provided bits into a byte ⬑ Variadics are heavily used throughout the library =)

         NOTE: To also provides numerous convenience methods for the sub/super-byte types, though they are rarely utilized.